zaher2016/website/_pages/community/ecosystem.md

   nav: "community"
 ---

-There exists a broad community of organizations that contribute to or deploy core ODK tools and develop some of their own compatible tools that can be mixed and matched.
-This ecosystem means that organizations can use the tools that best suit their needs for any given project and do not need to worry about vendor lock-in.
+An important goal of the Open Data Kit community is to enable users to select suitable components from an ecosystem of complementary tools.
+A thriving ecosystem means that organizations can use the tools that best suit their needs without worrying about vendor lock-in.

-The main components that make tools in the ecosystem compatible are the [XForms form specification](https://opendatakit.github.io/xforms-spec/) and the [OpenRosa standards](https://docs.opendatakit.org/openrosa/).
-Ecosystem members collaborate on these shared components.

-## Ecosystem tools
+## ODK 1
+The ODK 1 tools include Collect, Aggregate, XLSForm, Build, and Briefcase.
+The shared components that enable ODK 1 core tools to be compatible with a broad ecosystem are:
+* [ODK XForms](https://opendatakit.github.io/xforms-spec/), a low-level form specification based on XForms
+* [XLSForm](http://xlsform.org), a high-level Excel-based form specification
+* [OpenRosa APIs](https://docs.opendatakit.org/openrosa/), APIs for how ODK 1 clients talk to ODK 1 servers
+* [ODK JavaRosa](https://github.com/opendatakit/javarosa), a Java library that processes ODK XForms
+* [pyxform](https://github.com/xlsform/pyxform), a Python library that converts XLSForms into ODK XForms

+The ecosystem members who openly collaborate to grow this ecosystem are:
-* [ELMO](http://getelmo.org/), hosted server solution originally designed for election monitoring
+* [ELMO](http://getelmo.org), hosted server originally designed for election monitoring
-* [Enketo](https://enketo.org), web application for filling forms
+* [Enketo](https://enketo.org), web application for filling forms in the browser
-* [GeoODK](http://geoodk.com/), derived tools with additional geo capabilities
-* [Kobo](http://www.kobotoolbox.org/), hosted server with graphical form builder
+* [Kobo Toolbox](http://www.kobotoolbox.org), hosted server with graphical form builder
 * [Medic Mobile](https://medicmobile.org), hosted server for frontline medical care
 * [Ona](https://ona.io), hosted server with graphical form builder
-* [SMAP](https://www.smap.com.au/), hosted server with tasking
+* [SMAP](https://www.smap.com.au), hosted server with tasking
-* [XLSform and pyxform](http://xlsform.org/), Excel-based form design specification maintained by ecosystem members